List of Welsh inventions and discoveries: 1706 – pi symbol

 William Jones, FRS (1675 – 1 July 1749) was a Welsh mathematician, most noted for his use of the symbol π (the Greek letter Pi) to represent the ratio of the circumference of a circle to its diameter.

 1794 – Ball bearing

 Philip Vaughan was a Welsh inventor and ironmaster who patented the first design for a ball bearing in 1794.

-1810 – Utopian socialism, cooperative & 8 hour day
+1810 – Utopian socialism, cooperative and 8-hour day

 Robert Owen (14 May 1771 – 17 November 1858) was a Welsh textile manufacturer, philanthropist and social reformer, and a founder of utopian socialism and the cooperative movement.
 He strove to improve factory working conditions, promoted experimental socialistic communities, and sought a more collective approach to child rearing, including government control of education.
 In the early 19th century, Robert Owen raised the demand for a ten-hour day in 1810, and instituted it in his "socialist" enterprise at New Lanark.
 By 1817 he had formulated the goal of the eight-hour day and coined the slogan: "Eight hours' labour, Eight hours' recreation, Eight hours' rest".